 2. Take a Look Under the Trench Coat

 One win at a time is all you need.
 Pull one component out of the big problem, and the big problem isn’t quite as big anymore.
 Repeat.
+This is the basis of most effective problem-solving strategies.

 3. Make a Plan